iron-fish/website/docs/whitepaper/6_transaction.md

 #### Note Encryption by the Sender

 The sender has to know the recipient’s public key, which is a combination of the transmission key and the diversifier ($$d$$, $$pk_d$$).
-With this information, the sender’s wallet can create a **shared_secret** with which to encrypt the note such that the recipient’s incoming view key can decrypt it.
+With this information, the sender’s wallet can create a **sharedSecret** with which to encrypt the note such that the recipient’s incoming view key can decrypt it.
 Let’s go over how the sender’s wallet creates this shared secret.

 1. The sender’s wallet generates a random number and uses it to create an ephemeral secret key (**esk**) by converting this number to a scalar on the Jubjub curve.
 2. It then creates an _ephemeral public key_ (**epk**) by using scalar multiplication between the diversifier of the recipient represented as a field point and esk.
 This ephemeral public key is a publicly known component of the Output description and is seen by everyone.